Samar Ishaq: Khan Research Laboratories

 Ishaq finished second in the 2010–11 Pakistan Premier League after WAPDA topped the league, 9 points clear of Khan Research Laboratories, although Khan Research Laboratories had the best defense of the season conceding only 16 goals in 20 matches.
 Ishaq scored his only goal of the season against Pakistan Army on 20 September 2010, converting a penalty in the 56th minute.
 Ishaq however, won his and his team's third consecutive National Challenge Cup title as they defeated Karachi Electric Supply Corporation 1–0 in the finals held at Ishaq's hometown of Faisalabad.
 Ishaq scored his only goal of the tournament in the group stage in a 2–0 win over Habib Bank.

 Ishaq became the captain of Khan Research Laboratories, at the 2011–12 season, as they went on to achieve the double once again.
 He won the league as Khan Research Laboratories finished at the top of the table, 20 points clear of surprise runners-up Afghan Chaman.
 This was the first time in the Pakistan Premier League that the league was won by any team with 6 games remaining to play.
 He was again declared player of the season.
 Ishaq won the 2012 National Football Challenge Cup 3–1 on penalties after the match stayed 0–0 after extra-time, Ishaq's missed his penalty after hitting the post.

 Ishaq won his third league and second consecutive title, as they went on to win the 2012–13 Pakistan Premier League, courtesy of Kaleemullah Khan who scored 35 goals in 30 games, most in the history of Pakistan Premier League.
 Ishaq scored his first league goal of the season on 5 January 2013, after scoring a penalty in the 77th minute against Karachi Port Trust 2–1.
 Ishaq missed the decisive penalty in a quarter-finals match against National Bank in the 2013 National Football Challenge Cup, causing them to crash out of the tournament.
 He was captain of the team which reached the 2013 AFC President's Cup final, after falling to Turkmen club Balkan FT by 0–1 in the final.

-After his retirement in 2016, Ishaq along with Kamran Khan joined KRL's coaching panel as assistant coaches.